How To Have Alternating Colors In Google Sheets

 Method 1: Using Conditional Formatting

 One way to achieve alternating colors in Google Sheets is by using conditional formatting.
 This method involves creating a rule that applies a specific format to every other row or column.
-(See Also: How Do You Copy Conditional Formatting In Google Sheets)
+(See Also: How To Highlight Two Columns In Google Sheets)

 To use conditional formatting, follow these steps: